-Although most sauerkraut is made from white or green cabbage, some varieties use purple cabbage too.
-Purple cabbage has its own class of special antioxidant properties called anthocyanins.
-These flavonoid phytochemicals, which are what give blueberries and wine their deep colors too, have strong antioxidant activities that help fight cardiovascular diseases, cancer and cognitive disorders.
+Although most sauerkraut is made from white or green cabbage, some varieties use red cabbage, too.
+Red cabbage has its own class of special antioxidant properties called anthocyanins.
+(22) These flavonoid phytonutrients, which are what give blueberries and wine their deep colors, have strong antioxidant activities that help fight cardiovascular diseases, cancer and cognitive disorders.
+(23, 24, 25)

 History of Sauerkraut and How It’s Made

 Sauerkraut is native to Eastern Europe, especially places like Germany, Poland and Russia where cabbage is considered a staple ingredient, even the “quintessential vegetable.”
 Sauerkraut, which means “sour cabbage” in German, first made its way over to the Unites States in the 1700s.
 (26) It’s been said that immigrants coming over to the Americas at this time on ships carried sauerkraut with them on their long journeys because the fermentation process was able to preserve abundant amounts of harvested cabbage and also provide important nutrients.